 Oregon is one of the brightest and quirkiest places in all of the USA.
 It is a spectacular state that provides everything that makes for an awesome road trip: great food, gorgeous natural attractions, engaging people, and best of all, an easygoing culture that loves to enjoy itself.

-Due to its relative isolation, Oregon has always been a hideaway for the abject in society, the history of which is both good and bad.
+Due to its relative isolation, Oregon has always been a hideaway for the abject in society, which has shaped both its history and demographgics for better or worse.

 In short, many people – the eccentric, unaccepted, burnt-out, adventurous sorts – who felt confined in conventional American life all fled to the farthest corner of the US, that is the Pacific Northwest.
 The result of this migration is now an established culture that champions the strange and alternative.